bryant1410/HIDE/suggestions.md

 * Add Enter hotkey for Browse File Dialog
 * Run Grunt for current project(add support for multiple build/run commands)
 * Add current HIDE version(from haxelib.json) to issue reporter
+* On compilation error without file and line, if hxml project - show hxml file.

 ###Important
 * Custom hxml, build and run commands for each target